 Placements provide you with vital real-life experience and help build your skills and confidence before you graduate, as well as potentially leading to a job after your studies.
-Our dedicated hired@UCB employability team will help you to find your ideal placement.
+Our dedicated Hired team will help you to find your ideal placement.

 Our BA Business Enterprise course offers an optional 48-week paid placement, during which you will not incur any tuition fees.